 Where I Started

-When I first started using pre-assessments in math, my team and I made a long paper-and-pencil test with open-ended questions that covered every. standard. for. the. year.
+When I first started using pre-tests in math, my team and I made a long paper-and-pencil test with open-ended questions that covered every. standard. for. the. year.
 We gave it to students during the first week of school and there you go, that box was checked off the list.

 Why doesn’t this work??

-- it’s overwhelming for students (waayyyyy too much math)
+- it’s overwhelming for students

-- it’s overwhelming for teachers (how do you break down all that information?)
+- it’s overwhelming for teachers

-- it’s time-consuming to grade (no thanks)
+- it’s time-consuming to grade

 These shorter pre-assessments were a big improvement, but they still took a long time to grade.
 I still needed a way to make them more efficient.